Suppressive fire: History

+During the Battle of Pavia of 1525, faced against the French heavy cavalry, Fernando d'Ávalos implemented the technique of using his Spanish and Italian arquebusiers to cover the advance of his light cavalry with a continuous fire from sheltered positions.
+This model, which upgraded with firearms the tactics used by the English archers in the Battle of Falkirk in 1298, was adopted by King Gustavus Adolphus of Sweden in the 17th century.

 World War I marked a steep change because of the development of artillery techniques and the protection provided by trenches.
 By late 1915, the British Expeditionary Force realised that the effects of artillery fire could not smash an opening in German trench lines or reliably destroy enemy artillery at critical times.
 They therefore developed artillery techniques to suppress the enemy in trenches to allow their infantry to approach them and to suppress the enemy artillery at critical stages to protect attacking infantry.
 Thereafter, suppression became the defining British artillery tactic, although it had been first used in the Boer Wars.
 A moving barrage could suppress a line of front providing covering fire for an attack several miles wide.
 Shrapnel was the usual ammunition used by the British Army in its barrages.
 Suppressive fire was used against enemy artillery that attacked the assaulting troops with indirect fire.

 Infantry minor tactics also evolved and suppression became a key element in 'winning the fire fight'.
 This was greatly facilitated by the increase in the availability of machine guns, from before World War I and later.
 However, suppression by infantry direct fire weapons is generally only tactically useful against targets that do not have mutual support from adjacent positions and ammunition stocks may only be available for several minutes of sustained firing.

 In World War II amphibious assaults, naval warships would open fire with their main armaments at known or suspected enemy artillery, mortar, or machine gun positions, on or behind the landing beaches, to suppress enemy fire from these positions which could be directed against the landing troops.
 The rise of mass usage of aircraft and aerial assaults also gave rise to bombing runs and strafing runs, serving as oft-used means of suppressing enemy forces, disrupting enemy lines, and inflicting heavy damage on the enemy all at once, using concentrated fire from machine guns and/or carried-on explosives to pin down entire swathes of territory.
 Firebombs were also used for suppression, area denial, and extensive psychological effect.
 The Vietnam War and the commonplace implementation of napalm furthered this concept.